 The sofas are designed by Robin Day for Habitat.
+The walnut frame nicely contrasts with the soft leather cushions.

 Shown here is a view of the stone and concrete structure that supports the glass pavilion.